ESCATEC Blog

 How to mitigate the risks of VUCA

 The academic and consultant Bob Johansen has proposed a leadership response to the challenge of VUCA environment which he calls VUCA Prime.
-According to Johansen:
+The need for visionary, agile, and data led innovation to combat uncertain times is clear.

 Developing a repeatable system for NPD like the one described above is the way to build-in protection from product failure; it provides a space for creativity as well as laser-focused requirements gathering and idea validation.

-It formalises STOP/GO moments within the process, to assess evidence and decide whether to kill or continue with projects at critical moments depending on their changing potential for success.
+It formalises STOP/GO moments within the process, helping you assess evidence and decide whether to kill or continue projects at critical moments depending on their changing potential for success.

-But you may require a complete revamp of your partner network and supplier chain to find this kind of agility.
+But to ensure this kind of agility, may require a complete revamp of your partner network and supplier chain.

 For example, the potential for miniaturisation, IoT and app integration to change the use cases for your proposed product could make it much more valuable in the marketplace.
 But if you don't have the ability to design and prototype this technology you won't be able to explore the full potential of such a pivot.

-For this you may need to partner with an Electronics Manufacturing Services (EMS) provider that can offer both product design and volume manufacturing services to give you the flexibility and confidence you need to develop new kinds of products in new markets.
+No matter your challenges in the electronics sector, partnering with an EMS provider that can offer both product design and volume manufacturing services, gives you the flexibility and confidence you need to develop new kinds of ground-breaking products for new markets.

 The reality of a turbulent, ever-changing market demands a new kind of discipline to survive.
 Are you ready to embrace it?